gcinbis/bashutils/README.md

 * `video2ipad`                                  Convert video file to iPad-compatible format (not perfect, though).
 * `video2tv`                                    Convert image file into a mp4 file readable by most TVs.
 * `img2canon`                                   Convert image file into a format readable by Canon printers.
+* `images2powerpoint`                           Convert a series of images to a powerpoint presentation.

 ## Zotero-related tools